OpenNebula/docs/source/management_and_operations/network_management/vrouter.rst

 Download the Virtual Router Appliance
 ================================================================================

 OpenNebula provides appliance which implements various Virtual Network Functions (VNFs), including the virtual router.
 The virtual router image is prepared to run in a HA mode, and process the context information from OpenNebula.
 So its base capabilities can be easily extended.
-Continue to the `VNF appliance documention <https://docs.opennebula.io/appliances/service/vnf.html>`_ for more details about the advanced usage and other implemented functions.
+Continue to the :ref:`VNF appliance documentation <service_vnf>` for more details about the advanced usage and other implemented functions.

 - Download the appliance from the OpenNebula Marketplace.
 For example to put the virtual router image in the default datastore and create a Virtual Router template named ``Service Virtual Router`` use: